 Grant Writing: Over $2,000,000 awarded in federal, state, and foundation grants

-As Executive Director Increased ISPS-US's membership by 92% and Annual Revenue by 50%
+As Executive Director doubled ISPS-US's membership and increased Annual Revenue 233%

 Former board member of the Indiana Coalition Against Domestic Violence and HUD Coordinated Entry Steering Committee